-So, I do have a tendency to change service providers from time to time if I find one that looks interesting.
+So, I do have a tendency to change cell phone providers from time to time if I find one that looks interesting.
 I had been with T-Mobile for years, and I’m still a pretty big fan of them in general, but I felt my monthly rate could have been lower.
 Not only that, but I have been thinking about traveling abroad, and T-Mobile’s speed are not the best in other countries.
 2G speeds, you say?
 Uh, no thanks.

 Enter Project Fi.
 On Fi, you get the same coverage in 140 countries.
 Before I get deeper into this, though, I should probably mention that Fi is very limited in terms of which phones you can use.
 Only Google-branded phones work, plus a couple of Motorola phones.
 However, I am also a fan of Google, and had already been considering the Pixel 2.
 Knowing that, and looking at the plan itself, it seemed like a no-brainer for me.
 After a couple of months, I am thoroughly satisfied so far.